 Product Liability is a legal concept that holds manufacturers responsible for the safety of the products they produce.
 It can range from electronics to personal beauty products to prescription medications and more.
 Each case has unique factors and requires a special approach.

 There are, however, certain common legal theories that help to pursue damages.
 Learn about the legal theories involved with processing product liability claims, which are the most common, and when to contact a product liability lawyer.

 Pursuing Product Liability Cases

 There are a range of different approaches one can take to a product liability case, and an individual case could employ several theories to reach its conclusion.
 The most common theories that come into play are strict product liability, breach of warranty, negligence, and fraud.

-The reason different theories can be used is because it allows attorneys and victims to take a multi-pronged approach to the case.
+The reason different theories can be used is because it allows attorneys and people to take a multi-pronged approach to the case.
 It doesn’t tie them to a single argument and allows for flexibility in pursuing damages.